oeguest/Agreements-between-countries/README.md

 # International-agreements

 * See Simonelli for analysis of a dataset about multilateral treaties: How long did negotiations generally last?
 How does the answer differ for different types of treaties or treaties proposed by different types of actor?
+[Builds on Simonelli 2011 https://doi.org/10.1080/03050629.2011.568845]
 * See ICBe for analysis of a dataset about international crises: What % of crises led to formal agreements being made?
 I may subsequently do (or outsource) more sophisticated analysis here.
 E.g. what kind of crises lead to what kind of agreements?
 What is the timely?
+[Builds on Douglass et al. 2022 https://www.crisisevents.org/]